Humans-Machines/styleguide/html-css/README.md

 They are nestable and should be capable of being contained inside another block without breaking anything.
 `Elements` are the constituent parts of a block that can’t be used outside of it.
 `Modifiers` define the appearance and behavior of a block.

+### Scoped Components

+If you are working with a JS framework you might be styling your components directly inside the main component file.
+This is a valid way of defining scoped styles for a specific component.
+In this case the components layer should be removed from the global SASS setup and all component styles should be handled like this.

+Nevertheless always take good care while deciding which styles should be defined inside the component itself and when to reach out for global objects or utility classes.

 ### Responsiveness / Mobile first